 One thousand times per second, the AOF system calculates the correction that must be applied to change the shape of the telescope’s deformable secondary mirror to compensate for atmospheric disturbances.
-In particular, GALACSI corrects for the turbulence in the layer of atmosphere up to one kilometre above the telescope.
+In particular, GALACSI corrects for the turbulence in the layer of atmosphere up to one kilometer (0.6 miles) above the telescope.
 Depending on the conditions, atmospheric turbulence can vary with altitude, but studies have shown that the majority of atmospheric disturbance occurs in this “ground layer” of the atmosphere.

 ESO’s new Adaptive Optics Facility has just opened its eyes to the sky for the first time.
 Coupled with the revolutionary instrument MUSE, this is one of the most advanced and powerful technological systems ever built for ground-based astronomy.

-“The AOF system is essentially equivalent to raising the VLT about 900 metres higher in the air, above the most turbulent layer of atmosphere,” explains Robin Arsenault, AOF Project Manager.
+“The AOF system is essentially equivalent to raising the VLT about 900 meters higher in the air, above the most turbulent layer of atmosphere,” explains Robin Arsenault, AOF Project Manager.
 “In the past, if we wanted sharper images, we would have had to find a better site or use a space telescope — but now with the AOF, we can create much better conditions right where we are, for a fraction of the cost!”

 The corrections applied by the AOF rapidly and continuously improve the image quality by concentrating the light to form sharper images, allowing MUSE to resolve finer details and detect fainter stars than previously possible.
 GALACSI currently provides a correction over a wide field of view, but this is only the first step in bringing adaptive optics to MUSE.
 A second mode of GALACSI is in preparation and is expected to see first light early 2018.
 This narrow-field mode will correct for turbulence at any altitude, allowing observations of smaller fields of view to be made with even higher resolution.